apache/activemq-artemis/docs/user-manual/en/configuring-transports.md

     This property is only for an `acceptor`.
 It tells a client connecting to this acceptor that 2-way SSL is required.
 Valid values are `true` or `false`.
 Default is `false`.

+    Note that this property takes precedence over `wantClientAuth` and if its value is set to true then `wantClientAuth` will be ignored.

+-   `wantClientAuth`

+    This property is only for an `acceptor`.
+It tells a client connecting to this acceptor that 2-way SSL is requested but not required.
+    Valid values are `true` or `false`.
+Default is `false`.

+    Note that if the property `needClientAuth` is set to true then that property will take precedence and this property will be ignored.

 -   `verifyHost`